ISHANBANGA/Tubeflix/README.md

 ### User Authentication
 - **Sign-up and Login**: Users can create new accounts and securely log in to access their personalized experience.
 - **Password Security**: Secure handling of user credentials through proper encryption and validation.
+- **User Authentication**: Secure login and registration functionality that ensures user data privacy and integrity.
+- **Dynamic Content Catalog**: A vast library of movies and TV shows that users can browse through.
+The catalog includes detailed descriptions, genres, ratings, and thumbnails for each title.
+- **Personalized Watchlists**: Users can create and manage personalized watchlists, adding or removing content as per their preferences.
+- **Responsive Design**: Optimized for various devices, providing a seamless viewing experience on phones, tablets, and desktops.
+- **Session Management**: Maintains user session for continuous play and personalized user experience across different devices.

 ### Wishlist
 - **Add to Wishlist**: Users can add specific content (movies, TV shows) to their wishlist for future reference.